 A seasoned sailor, Stéphane Le Diraison cut his teeth in the Mini 6.50 and then the Class40 before joining the IMOCA circuit in 2016, a trajectory that led him to participate in the last Vendée Globe.
-Though the experience resulted in his retirement from the race after his boat dismasted at the midway point, Stéphane came away with a lot of positives from every viewpoint: project management, the relationship with partners, preparation and the apprehension associated with sailing hostile waters singlehanded on such a boat… It’s entirely logical then that he was keen to relaunch an IMOCA project.
+Though the experience resulted in his retirement from the race after his boat dismasted at the midway point, Stéphane came away with a lot of positives from every viewpoint and managed to repeat the experience four years later.
+This time, the Time For Oceans skipper completed the loop in 95 days.

 Sustainable development is a key concern for Stéphane Le Diraison, who for a long time has had the post of head of renewable marine energies at Bureau Veritas.
 His professional undertaking has enabled him to gain a good understanding of the problems linked to the preservation of our environment, coupled with his strong personal convictions.

 The protection of the environment as a common thread